scp-data/scp_crawler/README.md

 Running `make TARGET` (such as `make goi` or `make scp`) will generate the site specific files.
 Running `make data` will fill in any missing files.

 To regenerate all files run `make fresh`.

+## Post Processed Data

+The postproc system takes the Titles, Hubs, Items, and Tales and uses them to generate a comprehensive set of objects.
+It combines and cross references data and expands on the data already there.

 ## Content Licensing